|

 state-chartered Bank of Commerce.
 Chairman Davis is a fourth-generation

-Celebrating his 32nd season as the official voice of the San Diego
+San Diegan and a graduate of California Western University.
+Jerry Coleman Celebrating his 32nd season as the official voice of the San Diego

 Padres, Jerry Coleman has a distinguished broadcasting career that